MediaevalPersonDiscoveryTask/MetaData/test/automatic/README.md

 * `facetrackPosition.tar.gz`

- This archive contain the position of facetrack.
-Each file contains one line per frame/facetrack, using
+ This archive contain the position of facetracks.
+Each file contain one line per frame/facetrack, using

  ```
-FrameID faceTrackID xmin, ymin, width, height
+frameID faceTrackID xmin, ymin, width, height
  ```

 * `face`